 The largest group of Arabic learners worldwide are Muslims seeking to understand their holy text, the Quran.
 But with ever-increasing numbers taking it up for business, personal or academic reasons, there is a flourishing market of teaching materials focusing on communicative language.
 Many present a fusion of spoken fusha and more colloquial phrases, such as this excellent EU course for business, tourism and schools, and the loveable ArabicPod podcasts.

-For a taste of Arabic literature, look to the blog ArabLit (in English) as your guide, and to the online journals Words without Borders and Asymptote to read stories and extracts of novels with the Arabic original alongside the English translation.
+For a taste of Arabic literature, look to the blog ArabLit (in English) and Banipal Magazine of Modern Arabic Literature as your guides, and to the online journals Words without Borders and Asymptote to read stories and extracts of novels with the Arabic original alongside the English translation.
 These sites often include an audio recording of the Arabic, too.
 The Arab British Centre’s annual Safar film fest, London’s Shubbak Arabic arts festival and the Liverpool Arab Arts festival all make fantastic routes into the cinema, music and cuisine of this rich and diverse part of the world.

 Arabic is a written language and a cultural identity that unites a somewhat disparate group of nations.
 Though local dialects vary, standard Arabic is the foundation on which all these colloquial variants are based, and learning it opens a window onto an incredible range of places and cultures.
 With so many reasons to learn and so many ways to approach it, why not give it a go? أهلاً وسهلاً Ahlan wa sahlan!
 Welcome to the family, and may your path be a smooth one.